dmbarbour/wikilon/docs/AboutAO.md

 Static analysis can be greatly extended by use of *annotations*, which may potentially assert properties that would be difficult to express otherwise - e.g. that two blocks are equivalent, or that a function is commutative or associative or idempotent, or that one function is the reverse of another, or that a value should be computed statically.

-### Holes: Transitory Undefined Words

-A dictionary in a transitory state of development will frequently have a few undefined words.
-These can serve a useful role in the development context: a development environment can recognize undefined words as 'holes'.
-The functional type for a hole may be inferred from usage context.
-A good developoment environment could help developers find an implementation.
-The number of undefined words should generally be limited based on the amount of active development, and only certain approaches to development will use them (e.g. top-down).

 ### DVCS Based Distribution

 PLs today widely use package based distribution models.
 A package of code includes data types and functions, and may depend on other packages of code, all independently developed and versioned.
 Package based distribution introduces many complications: version conflicts, configuration management, external configuration languages.
 These complications hinder efforts to refactor, abstract, test, live-code, model application state in code, etc. across multiple packages.